urbit/docs/tutorials/arvo/ames.md

- - The payload of this packet will be the `+jam` of `[origin content]`. `origin` for this initial packet will be `~`, which implies that the packet is originating from the sender. `content` is the `+jam` of the message, encrypted using a Diffie-Hellman symmetric key obtained with the private key of `~bacbel-tagfeb` and the public key of `~worwel-sipnum`.
+ - The payload of this packet will be the `+jam` of `[origin content]`. `origin` for this initial packet will be `~`, which implies that the packet is originating from the sender. `content` is the `+jam` of the message, encrypted using the Diffie-Hellman symmetric key that was previously computed.

 `~zod` receives the packet and reads the body.
 It sees that it is not the intended recipient of the packet, and so gets ready to forward it to